 Common Mistakes When Using Shwarma Seasoning (And How to Avoid Them)

-- Adding it at the wrong time: For maximum flavor penetration, add early in the prep process.
+- Adding it at the wrong time: For maximum flavor absorption, add seasoning early in prep.
+Adding after cooking only seasons the surface.
+According to culinary science, fat-soluble compounds need time to bind with proteins.

 Shwarma Seasoning Around the World